 Native apps are built for specific platforms and are written in languages that the platform accepts.
-Both Apple and Google provide app developers with their own development tools, interface elements, and SDK.
+Both Apple (iOS) and Google (Android) provide app developers with their own development tools, interface elements, and SDK.

-A native app offers a great user experience, better performance and accessibility, delivering a more personalized product which is why PaperKite have historically specialised in this area.
+A native app offers a great user experience, better performance and accessibility, delivering a more personalised product which is why PaperKite have historically specialised in this area.

 Progressive web apps (PWA’s) are built to run inside a web browser and are hosted in a server using the same technology used in websites.